-The initiatives to improve the professional framework of the Audit department include the participation of the Head of Audit in the meetings of the Control and Risk Committee regarding periodic financial reporting and risk assessment matters (ERM).
+The initiatives to improve the professional framework of the Audit Department include the participation of the Head of Audit in the meetings of the Control and Risk Committee regarding periodic financial reporting and risk assessment matters (ERM).
+The same also takes part in the meetings of the Risk, Control & Compliance Steering Team, a managerial committee within the company.

-As permitted by the Corporate Governance Principles adopted by the Company by resolution of the Board of Directors with the approval of the Control and Risk Committee, for the execution of its activities the Audit Department engages a consultancy firm identified through a specific tender process, within the scope of which the requirements of professionalism, independence and organisation have been assessed.
+As permitted by the Corporate Governance Principles adopted by the Company by resolution of the Board of Directors with the approval of the Control and Risk Committee, for the execution of its activities the Internal Audit Department engages a consulting firm identified through a specific tender process, within the scope of which the requirements of professionalism, independence and organisation have been assessed.